douglascraigschmidt/LiveLessons/RxJava/README.md

         or not.
 It shows a sequential flow and two different concurrent flows.
 It also illustrates the use of a memoizer based on Java's ConcurrentHashMap.

+. ex4 - This example shows how to concurrently count the number of
+        images in a recursively-defined folder structure using a range of RxJava features.
+The root folder can either reside locally (filesystem-based) or remotely (web-based).